Agriculture Careers, Jobs and Occupations

 Aquaculture farmers raise fish and shellfish in marine, brackish or fresh water, usually in ponds, floating net pens, raceways, or recirculating systems.
 They stock, feed, protect and otherwise manage aquatic life sold for consumption or used for recreational fishing.

 Agricultural managers manage the day-to-day activities of one or more farms, ranches, nurseries, timber tracts, greenhouses and other agricultural establishments for farmers, absentee landowners or corporations.
-Their duties and responsibilities vary widely, but are concentrated on the business aspects of running a farm.
+Their duties and responsibilities vary widely but are concentrated on the business aspects of running a farm.
 On small farms, they may oversee the entire operation, while on large farms they may oversee a single activity, such as marketing.
 Agricultural managers usually do not perform production activities; instead, they hire and supervise farm and livestock workers, who perform most of the daily production tasks.
-In these cases, managers may establish output goals; determine financial constraints; monitor production and marketing; hire, assign, and supervise workers; determine crop transportation and storage requirements; and oversee maintenance of the property and equipment.
+In these cases, managers may establish output goals; determine financial constraints; monitor production and marketing; hire, assign, and supervise workers; determine crop transportation and storage requirements; and oversee the maintenance of the property and equipment.

 Agriculture Related Industries